charlesfranciscodev/codingame/puzzles/kotlin/src/there-is-no-spoon1/README.md

+Sure, here's the Markdown document for the "There Is No Spoon 1" coding puzzle in Kotlin without the code section:

-# There Is No Spoon 1
+# There Is No Spoon 1 - Kotlin Solution

+This is a solution in Kotlin to the "There Is No Spoon 1" coding puzzle on [CodinGame](https://www.codingame.com/training/easy/there-is-no-spoon-episode-1).

 ## Problem Description